 How much is my Long Island pedestrian accident case or Suffolk County pedestrian accident case worth?

-The value of an injury suffered in a pedestrian accident is an accumulation of several different factors.
-These include any accident related economic expenses such as lost wages and medical expenses, as well as non-economic losses such as pain and suffering and mental anguish.
-At Palermo Law, our experience in handling thousands of accident cases allows us to accurately assess the value of your case to determine the fairest settlement or jury award.
-In cases of long-term injuries, we partner with experts in the fields of medicine and economics to make sure that your compensation is adjusted for future inflation.
-This allows you the piece of mind knowing that you will be compensated for years to come.
+The worth of a pedestrian accident injury involves a combination of various factors, including economic expenses such as medical bills and lost wages, and non-economic losses like pain, suffering, and mental distress.
+With our extensive experience in handling thousands of accident cases, Palermo Law can accurately evaluate the value of your case to determine the most equitable settlement or jury award.
+If you have sustained long-term injuries, we collaborate with experts in the fields of medicine and economics to ensure that your compensation is adjusted for future inflation, providing you with peace of mind knowing that you will be compensated for years to come.

 Leading Causes of Pedestrian Accidents

 Distracted driving: Most pedestrian accidents are the driver’s fault.
 Today, with cell phones, texting, GPS and other distractions that take drivers’ attention off the road, it is no surprise that driver inattention or distraction is the principal contributing factor in pedestrian crashes.

 Failure to yield the right-of-way: This is the second most common cause of pedestrian accidents.
 These two causes top the list, accounting for close to half of all pedestrian accidents.

 Unsafe backing: This is a serious problem in busy parking lots especially around holidays and weekends.

 Obstructed view: Drivers having a limited or obstructed view of the road present another significant threat to pedestrians.